LD4P/arm/modeling_recommendations/fonts_handwriting_notation.md

 **hasStyle**
 > - **rdfs:label**: has style
 > - **Skos:definition**: A relationship between a resource and a style.
-Style types will vary depending on the type of resource.
+> - **Skos:scopeNote**: Style vocabularies will vary depending on the type of resource.
+For example, in the context of Fonts, styles include bold, italic, etc. A resource may have more than one style; e.g., a font may be both bold and italic, with two separate hasStyle assertions.
 > - **Domain**: unspecified
 > - **Range**: unspecified